openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 Snippets may include parameter substitution indicators.
 Parameter substitution indicators are positional.
 There are two kinds of parameter substitution indicators: typed and untyped.

-The substitution of these indicators with their actual values happens when the template is applied via `withTemplate()`.
+The substitution of these indicators with their actual values happens when the template is applied via `JavaTemplate apply(..)`.
 See [Usage](javatemplate.md#usage).

 #### Typed Substitution Indicators